jquast/ucs-detect/docs/intro.rst

-Terminal applications must determine the display width of these characters, but the Unicode Standard is updated periodically while libraries and applications lag behind — or never update.
+Terminal applications must determine the display width of these characters, but the Unicode Standard is updated periodically while libraries and applications lag behind, or never get updated at all.

 Support also varies within a terminal.